 The present research seeks to address this question by comparing physicians' perceptions and acceptance of validation across different physician validation systems.
-To this end, we conducted semi-structured interviews with physicians from three different European countries, using
+To this end, we conducted semi-structured interviews with physicians from three different European countries, using a constructivist grounded theory approach to analyzing the data.

-CONTACT Carolin Sehlbach 🖾 carolin.sehlbach@maastrichtuniversity.nl 💼 Faculty of Health, Medicine and Life Sciences, Educational Development and Research, Maastricht University, Universiteitssingel 60, 6229 ER Maastricht, The Netherlands
+CONTACT Carolin Sehlbach carolin.sehlbach@maastrichtuniversity.nl Faculty of Health, Medicine and Life Sciences, Educational Development and Research, Maastricht University, Universiteitssingel 60, 6229 ER Maastricht, The Netherlands

-^{}Sharon Mitchell is currently an independent researcher and no longer affiliated with the European Respiratory Society.
+Sharon Mitchell is currently an independent researcher and no longer affiliated with the European Respiratory Society.